patryklbn/portfolio-assessment/project1.md

         }
 ```

 In another snippet of code below, we can observe several software engineering principles.
-Apart from good practices that also apply in this example mentioned earlier, such as the **Single Responsibility Principle (SRP)** by designing methods for specific tasks and meaningful names, a clear naming convention results in self-explanatory code and eliminates the need for comments.
+Apart from good practices that also apply in this example mentioned earlier, such as the **Single Responsibility Principle (SRP)** by designing methods for specific tasks and **meaningful names**, a clear naming convention results in self-explanatory code and eliminates the need for **comments**.

 Furthermore, this snippet adheres to **DRY (Don't Repeat Yourself)** by separating the operations of inserting sample data and loading media agencies into different methods.
 This approach avoids redundancy, making the codebase more adaptable to future changes.
 It also follows the **KISS (Keep It Simple, Stupid)** principle, as the simplicity of methods, without any unnecessary complexity, not only makes the code more understandable but also reduces potential points of failure.